 Abstract

-The copy and paste command in ObserVIEW allows the user to move data between graphs and software applications.
-In doing so, the user can perform an easy comparison of data from a multitude of applications.
-This can be useful for comparing graph data from different time locations, multiple test results, various test environments, and much more.
+The copy and paste command in ObserVIEW allows the user to move data between graphs and software applications to perform data comparison.
+This action can be useful for comparing graph data from different time locations, multiple test results, various test environments, and more.

 Question